domenkozar/hydra-frontend/README.md

 Hot reloading is used for development, so you can start your development server:

     $ nix-shell --run "npm i && npm run dev"

-And open the browser by pointing it to http://localhost:3000/
+And open your browser and point it to [http://localhost:3000](http://localhost:3000)

 ## Current status